Ekamba/TeslaClone/README.md

 ## Description

-This application is inspired by the Tesla web app
+This application is inspired by the Tesla web app.

 Setup: